isomerpages/mccy-sgpo/_get-inspired/Feature Stories.md

 	<li>
 <a href="https://www.instagram.com/p/DKgUM3VMJW6/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">Jocelyn Teo</a>: Everyone's mental wellness journey is unique.
 Through an app they’ve designed, Jocelyn and her team are creating a safe digital space where people can explore their thoughts and feelings at their own pace.</li>
 <li>
-<a href="https://www.instagram.com/p/DKgUM3VMJW6/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">Mohamad Ibrahim</a>: Everyone's mental wellness journey is unique.
-Through an app they’ve designed, Jocelyn and her team are creating a safe digital space where people can explore their thoughts and feelings at their own pace.</li>
+<a href="https://www.instagram.com/p/DL17nYIBsy4/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">Mohamad Ibrahim</a>: Meet Ibrahim, who found a new calling after 35 years in the corporate world, helping incarcerated fathers rebuild bonds with their kids.
+From simple letters to life-changing reunions, he’s showing how small steps can heal families.</li>
 <li>
 <a href="https://www.instagram.com/p/DKZcrCWsc3P/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">Johny Tan</a>: Johny believes that caring for our shared spaces is essential for building the community spirit.
 With support from the Love Our ’Hood Fund, he started the Boon Lay Clean-up Project to bring neighbours together.</li>
 <li>